Roxio Easy VHS to DVD 3 Plus review

 In this review, we pointed out a lot of little subtleties and nuances that you might encounter while using this product, but transferring video from analog to digital is always a tricky endeavor.

-Overall, we feel that the Roxio Easy VHS to DVD 3 Plus package is a good product.
+There are a few edge cases in the recording process that need attention and fixes in the software, but overall, we feel that the Roxio Easy VHS to DVD 3 Plus package is a good product.
 It does what it advertises, it’s easy to use and it provides some advanced features for power users.

 If you’re interested in purchasing this video capture solution, you can buy it on Amazon.